brachial artery

 What is the brachial artery?

-The brachial artery is the major blood vessel of the (upper) arm.
-It is the continuation of the axillary artery beyond the lower margin of teres major muscle.
-It continues down the ventral surface of the arm until it reaches the cubital fossa at the elbow.
-It then divides into the radial and ulnar a
+The brachial artery is the major blood vessel supplying the upper arm.
+It is a continuation of the axillary artery, beginning at the lower border of the teres major muscle, and ends at the cubital fossa where it divides into the radial and ulnar arteries.

-What is the Latin name for the brachial artery?
+What is the clinical importance of the brachial artery?

 관련 구조물